andreventuravale/esbuild-plugin-wildcard-imports/README.md

 - Does it work with non-Node.js platforms?

-  - I haven't had the time to write tests to cover non-Node.js platforms, so I intentionally focused on the Node.js only.
+  - I haven't had the time to write tests to cover non-Node.js platforms, so I intentionally limited the usage to on the Node.js.

 - Are there any plans to migrate it to Go?